 All of this may or may not shed a new light for you on where the developers priorities were while getting one of the most talked about and popular games in recent memory out to market.

-At this point, throwing money at the game is, as it always was - entirely your decision, but remember that Niantic have added more cosmetics to the game before they bothered to implement raids, and that while all of that happened, neither them or The Pokemon Company were hurting for cash .
+At this point, throwing money at the game is, as it always was - entirely your decision, but remember that Niantic have added more cosmetics to the game before they bothered to implement raids, and that while all of that happened, neither them or The Pokemon Company were .